-It works pretty much the same way in job search.
+It works pretty much the same way in job search

 Recruiters and hiring decision makers search on keywords relevant to the kinds of candidates they’re seeking, such as “Information Technology Executive, Enterprise Business Systems”.

 Step one in job search is targeting.
 You need to know which companies and organizations you’re going to pursue, and then research each one.

 As you research each of your target companies, you’ll identify the challenges facing them right now, that you’re uniquely qualified to help them overcome.